piotrmurach/tty/README.md

 [inchpages]: http://inch-ci.org/github/piotrmurach/tty
 [gitter]: https://gitter.im/piotrmurach/tty

-> TTY is a toolbox for developing beautiful command line clients in Ruby that provides a fluid interface for gathering input, querying terminal properties and displaying information.
+> TTY is a toolbox for developing beautiful command line clients in Ruby with a fluid interface for gathering input, querying terminal properties and displaying information.

 ## Motivation